STATE OF EDUCATION FUNDING

 Formula includes weights or additional funding for districts with high levels of concentrated poverty

-The formula does not include a weight for concentrated poverty
+The formula provides a 10% weight for concentrated poverty

 FUND SCHOOL DISTRICTS EQUITABLY